FAQs Certificate Program

 - a series of 10 modules that closely follow Head Start's Relationship-Based Competencies;

-- online assignments that include correspondence with other program participants as well as dialogue with the accountability partner;
+- online assignments that include correspondence with other program participants as well as dialogue with an accountability partner;

 - development of a Professional Partner Portfolio that is both a testament to each participant's accomplishment as well as a resource for partnerships with families; and